Goorambat Solar Farm is a

 With an estimated network capacity of 75 megawatts, Goorambat Solar Farm is expected to generate enough clean power for approximately 24,300 households and help Australia to reduce carbon dioxide emissions by about 143,000 tonnes per year.

-The project is expected to commence construction in late 2019 and be fully operational in 2020.
+The project is expected to commence construction in late 2020 and be fully operational by late 2021.

 How Will The